 3. 53% of Financial Services Organizations Resolved Critical Issues With AI

-According to the same survey, SS&C Blue Prism 2025 Global Enterprise AI Survey, 53% of financial services institutions reported that their deployment of AI has efficiently solved key business problems.
+According to the same survey by SS&C Blue Prism, 53% of financial services institutions reported that their deployment of AI has efficiently solved key business problems.

-40% said AI delivered strong ROI, and 33% noted that AI works well, but scaling complex solutions is still slow.
+Out of them, 40% said AI delivered strong ROI.
+33% noted that AI works well, but said that scaling complex solutions is still slow.

 This highlights an important aspect of AI implementation.
 Value isn’t always immediate or easily measured in financial services.
 Still, AI is proving effective in areas like compliance, credit scoring, regulatory reporting, fraud detection, and customer service automation.

 Solving problems doesn’t always mean seeing ROI right away.
-However, tracking proper key performance indicators (KPIs) and calculating AI ROI can help you know what to expect and understand when your KPIs have been achieved.
+However, using the right key performance indicators (KPIs) and calculating AI ROI can help you set proper expectations and track your results.

-A platform approach that combines governance, scalability, and orchestration is highly recommended, especially in industries like finance, where precision, compliance, and auditability are non-negotiable.
+Using a platform with built-in governance, scalability, and orchestration can be very beneficial, too, especially in industries where precision, compliance, and auditability are non-negotiable.

 4. 79% of Organizations Report at Least Some Level of AI Agent Adoption

-A PwC 2025 survey included 1,000 U.S. business leaders, which highlighted a critical inflection point in enterprise AI.
+A PwC 2025 survey of 1,000 U.S. business leaders highlighted a critical inflection point in enterprise AI.

 The survey was conducted in early 2025, reflecting growing executive confidence in autonomous AI agents and semi-autonomous AI solutions across a range of sectors, from finance and insurance to healthcare, tech, and even manufacturing.